N5632/NASA-Projects/README.md

 # NASA Computer Team
-This is for anyone who is in the NASA Computer Team for Lake Nona High School Feel free to ask me any questions at any time if you are confused!!!
+This is for anyone who is in the NASA Computer Team at Lake Nona High School.
+Feel free to ask me any questions at any time if you are confused!!!

 Nihal Patel